pilif0/isa-ProcessComposition/README.md

 ## Requirements
 This formalisation is tested with Isabelle 2024, but should work with most modern versions.

-The base session relies only on `HOL`.
+Dependencies on sessions outside this repository and the Isabelle distribution are as follows:
-The `ProcessComposition_ILL` session relies on the base session and the `ILL` entry, which is available either on the [AFP](https://www.isa-afp.org/entries/ILL.html) or in its own [development repository](https://github.com/pilif0/isa-ILL/).
+- The `ProcessComposition_ILL` session relies on the `ILL` entry, which is available either on the [AFP](https://www.isa-afp.org/entries/ILL.html) or in its own [development repository](https://github.com/pilif0/isa-ILL/).
-The example sessions (`ProcessComposition_Factorio`, `ProcessComposition_Marking` and `ProcessComposition_Assembly`) only rely on the base session.
-The `ProcessComposition_PortGraph` session relies on the base session and the `PortGraph` and `PortGraph_Export` sessions, which are available in their own [repository](https://github.com/pilif0/isa-PortGraph/).
+- The `ProcessComposition_PortGraph` session relies on the `PortGraph` and `PortGraph_Export` sessions, which are available in their own [repository](https://github.com/pilif0/isa-PortGraph/).
-The `ProcessComposition_Category` session relies on the `ProcessComposition_PortGraph` session as well as the `SymmetricCategory` sessions, which is available in its own [repository](https://github.com/pilif0/isa-SymmetricCategory) and is itself an extension of the `MonoidalCategory` entry available from the [AFP](https://www.isa-afp.org/entries/MonoidalCategory.html).
+- The `ProcessComposition_Category` session relies on the `SymmetricCategory` sessions, which is available in its own [repository](https://github.com/pilif0/isa-SymmetricCategory) and is itself an extension of the `MonoidalCategory` entry available from the [AFP](https://www.isa-afp.org/entries/MonoidalCategory.html).

 ## Installation
 To use this formalisation, add it as a component to your Isabelle installation: